 That difference compounds.
 By month six, ClickUp users are running sprints, tracking time against estimates, and reviewing burndown dashboards out of the box.
 Notion users have built the workspace they want, which can be a task tracker, a wiki, a CRM, or all three.
 Whether that flexibility is an asset or a tax depends on the work you do and the time you have.

 Notion (100M+ users) and ClickUp (10M+ users) solve different problems.
-Below: pricing at real team sizes, free-plan traps, the AI features that shipped in 2025, migration cost, and which tool fits which kind of work.
+Below: pricing at real team sizes, free-plan traps, the AI on both sides, migration cost, and which tool fits which kind of work.

 Notion vs. ClickUp: quick verdict